-- a. shared garden areas (not limited to access to only girls or boys): - b. dining and classroom options for gender integrated activities for appropriate youth (based on age or other considerations).
-The San Diego County Office of Education could use a model like the coeducational class instruction facilitated at San Pasqual

-Academy;

-- c. open recreational spaces; - d. improved meal plans that incorporate healthy foods that are not degraded by reheating; - e. kitchen facilities that permit actual cooking, rather than limited (e.g., reheating) functions in order to facilitate culinary art training, dining and hospitality training; - f. adequate individual meeting and classroom spaces for confidential meetings with health professionals, advocates and lawyers etc., as well as an outside provider and community groups providing services or classes (e.g., parenting classes etc.); and - g. expanded Career Technical Education (CTE) options available to youth (e.g. horticulture, media arts).
+- a. shared garden areas (not limited to access to only girls or boys); - b. dining and classroom options for gender integrated activities for appropriate youth (based on age or other considerations).
+The San Diego County Office of Education could use a model like the coed. class instruction facilitated at San Pasqual Academy; - c. open recreational spaces; - d. improved meal plans that incorporate healthy foods that are not degraded by re-heating; - e. kitchen facilities that permit actual cooking, rather than limited (e.g., reheating) functions in order to facilitate culinary art training, dining and hospitality training; and - f. continue to expand the Career Technical Education (CTE) options available to youth (e.g. horticulture, media arts).